Contact Us for a Free Consultation (833) 594-2133

 Defining a 'win' in your arson case is a crucial step that can empower you and give you a sense of control over your situation.
 Most people think that a win is defined in any criminal case by either the prosecutor deciding not to file the case or dismissing it, or you go to a jury trial, and you're found not guilty, and then you've won your case.
 Unfortunately, that's not the majority of cases that happen in criminal defense.

-The public will start to say, well, why were you prosecuting that person in the first place?
-What kind of a justice system is this?
+The public will start to say, Well, why were you prosecuting that person in the first place?
+What kind of justice system is this?
 So, they typically choose cases only if they've got good evidence against the person.
 So, one of the first things you should do when you sit down with your attorney is to define what a win is.

 But if that's not realistic in your case and they've got the evidence to show that you committed a crime, or the crime that you've been charged with, then you've got to come up with another strategy.